joshdmiller/ng-boilerplate/tools.md

 [Grunt](http://gruntjs.com) is a JavaScript task runner that runs on top of Node.js.
 Most importantly, Grunt brings us automation.
-There are lots of steps that go into taking our manageable codebase and making it into a production-ready website; we must gather, lint, test, annotate, and copy files about.
+There are lots of steps that go into taking our manageable codebase and making it into a production-ready website; we must gather, lint, test, and copy files about.
 Instead of doing all of that manually, we write (and use others') Grunt tasks to do things for us.